flesteaf/FirstIdleAttempt/README.md

 - `scan` - detects networks in the area, a second run of `scan` without parameters, will move you to a new location, with new networks to be discovered.
 Can be upgraded to show the security level details
 - `scan network {SSID}` - scans for the security level of the given network `SSID` and also the available devices (IPs) in that network
 - `scan ip {IP}` - determines the firewall status and if firewall is up, what ports are available

+### Show
+The `show` command present different data related to found networks and also details about the hacked one.
+Including their devices.
+- `show networks` - presents all the currently found networks from the current location, including the already hacked ones
+- `show ips` - presents all the infected ips and the type of malware that was injected

 ### Crack
 `crack [Protection] {SSID}` command offers the possibility to infiltrate in a protected system.
 There are several `crack` tools, each for a specific protection level.
 The possible `crack` tools and their commands are: